-AMS Planning & Research‘s Expanding Pathways to Consulting Fellowship Program, designed to engage members of BIPOC populations, is seeking its next fellows.
+AMS Planning & Research‘s Lynette A. Turner Pathways to Consulting Fellowship Program, designed to engage members of BIPOC populations, is seeking its next fellows.
 The program has engaged six fellows since its inception in 2020.

 This first-in-the-field program was initiated to help support and escalate involvement of individuals from groups that have been underrepresented in the arts and culture consulting field.
 Fellowships are intended to provide practical training and play a role in nurturing leadership by expanding and fostering inclusiveness within the discipline of arts and culture consulting.

 Due to the COVID 19 pandemic, the program has been re-imagined to be either in-person or as a remote opportunity.
 Program participants will be mentored by recognized sector leaders and engage in valuable training and dialogue with a professional staff that collectively has decades of expertise in the arts and culture arena.
 Experience at AMS may play a role in providing a competitive advantage when fellows who have been engaged in the program are looking for employment in the arts and culture sector.

 Tasks associated with the fellowship program include assisting with project planning and research efforts for small organizations as well as major arts and cultural institutions; supporting quantitative analysis; assisting with research and writing; and conducting industry and consumer research.
 Please review our fellowship position for details and how to apply.

 My time at AMS was wonderful.
 The entire team was so nice and personable.
 The timeline of my fellowship was interrupted because of the first wave of the COVID-19 pandemic.
 Later in the summer, I resumed working virtually.
 The team set me up with a laptop and extra monitor, which just shows how dedicated they are to making sure that fellows succeed during their time at AMS.